collegekatta/TaskManagerAndReminder/README.md

 6. Update MySQL Credentials:
 Navigate to the `./src/database/ConnectDb.java` file and update the MySQL database credentials to match your local database configuration.

+7. Update email Credentials:
+Navigate to the `./src/email/EmailSender.java` file and update the email login credentials to send emails.

-7. Resolve Errors:
+8. Resolve Errors:
 If you encounter any errors during setup due to Eclipse or MySQL version differences, resolve them by referring to the documentation or seeking online assistance.

-8. Run the Project:
+9. Run the Project:
 Once everything is set up, run the project in Eclipse to start using the task manager and reminder system.

-9. Make Changes/Add Functionalities:
+10. Make Changes/Add Functionalities:
 If you want to make improvements or add new features to the project, feel free to do so.
 Edit the code as needed.

-10. Push Changes and Create a Pull Request:
+11. Push Changes and Create a Pull Request:
 After making changes, push the code back to your forked repository and create a new branch if necessary.
 Then, create a pull request to contribute your changes to the original project.